 Then at 41 I received a breast cancer diagnosis and gained 30+ kilos, had my bung boob removed, my hair fell out, FFS cancer even took away my bloody pubes!
 Cancer stripped me bare emotionally and physically then when it came time to rebuild myself and really start living I decided life was too freaking short to waste a minute feeling disappointed about my body.
 Not.one.minute!

-I wasn’t going to hate on my body and miss out on living, instead I decided to ’embrace’ my body, listen to my body and most importantly honor my body.
+It was time for me to stop being at war with my body, instead I decided to ’embrace’ my body, listen to my body and most importantly honor my body.
 After all my body worked hard to get me through shitty cancer treatment and gave me a second chance at living and loving…I owed it big time.

 It wasn’t all smooth sailing and it took practice but I did it.
 I am now living a ridiculously awesome life and hating my body is not part of that.